swimmingly/swimmingly.github.io/_pages/other/overview.md

 2. recover personal power through healing from trauma through profound rest in [hygienic dark retreat](/).
 3. recover material independence through [autonomous infrastructure][./individualism#autonomous-infrastructure): off-grid, low-tech life support.

 An Individualist Party helps organize these activities for members so they may better lead their own lives.
 It does not run candidates for centralized leadership, court supporters, or even raise funds.
-Assymmetry means focusing on less controlled factors of the centralized system, not its well-protected ones.
+Assymmetry means focusing on factors less controlled by the centralized system.

-The strategy's first point is familiar.
+The first point, study, is common.
 The second and third need explanation.

 ##### living power